4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 |`UserID`|String|Local user’s GUID, or  network user’s GUID from Open Directory Record (see below).|

-If the OS X device being enrolled has an owner, the `UserID` key may designate a local user instead of a network user.
+If the macOS device being enrolled has an owner, the `UserID` key may designate a local user instead of a network user.
 If the local request succeeds, an `-MDM-is-owned` header is added to the response to all requests to the `checkinURL`, except `CheckOut` requests where it is optional.
 To this header may be added a value of 1 to indicate the device is owned; this is also the default behavior if the header is omitted.
 Only if the header is present with a value of 0 will requests from the client be optimized.

 The response from the server should contain a dictionary with: